Regis McKenna: Kleiner Perkins Caufield and Byers

 In 1986 McKenna became a partner of the venture capital firm Kleiner Perkins Caufield & Byers.

 Memberships

-McKenna is an investor in, and board member of, several Silicon Valley firms, including BroadWare Technologies, Golden Gate Software, and Nanosys.
+McKenna is an investor and board member of several Silicon Valley firms, including BroadWare Technologies, Golden Gate Software, and Nanosys.
 He is on the advisory board of Xloom.
-He is also on the International Advisory Board of Toyota Motor Company, the Advisory Board of the Economic Strategies Institute.
-He is a founding member and chairman of the board of Advisors for the Santa Clara University Center for Science, Technology and Society and a trustee of the University.
+He is also on the International Advisory Board of Toyota Motor Company, and the Advisory Board of the Economic Strategies Institute.
+He is a founding member and chairman of the board of Advisors for the Santa Clara University Center for Science, Technology, and Society and a trustee of the University.
 He and his wife, Dianne, are founders and trustees of the Children's Fund of Silicon Valley.
-He is also on the advisory boards of the Technology, Innovation & New Economy Project of the Progressive Policy Institute and of the Tech Museum.
+He is also on the advisory boards of the Technology, Innovation & New Economy Project of the Progressive Policy Institute and the Tech Museum.

 Retirement

-Since his retirement from active consulting in 2000, McKenna has been giving lectures about many topics such as “the social and market effects of technological change.”
+Since his retirement from active consulting in 2000, McKenna has lectured about many topics, such as “the social and market effects of technological change.”